To become a driver for Uber, you will need to first apply for an Australian Business Number (ABN). Find out more in this

 Do you need an ABN for Uber?

 If you are a driver for ridesharing services, you must register for an Australian Business Number (ABN) and GST.
 Uber will not accept your application to become a driver if you do not have an ABN.
 You can easily apply for an ABN through LawPath’s ABN registration service.
 Complete your application within 5 minutes and receive your ABN within 24 hours.

 As a rideshare driver you are a sole trader running a business.
-This on the basis that you are:
+This is on the basis that you are:

 - Providing commercial services

 - Intending to profit from these services

 - Offering these services on a regular basis; and

 GST Registration for Uber Drivers

 As an Uber driver, regardless of your income, you must account for GST on all earnings.
 Unlike other small businesses such as online stores and market stalls, rideshare drivers do not qualify for the GST registration threshold of $75,000.
 This means that if you only make $5 total as a driver, you will need to register for GST and declare the income on your tax return.
 Drivers are also entitled to a range of tax credits and can claim the expenses related to providing their rideshare services.

 Independent Contractor versus Employee

-At present, rideshare drivers are considered independent contractors based on a range of factors including the driver’s ability to choose their own hours and personal ownership of the vehicle and also which rides they accept.
+At present, rideshare drivers are considered independent contractors based on a range of factors.
+These include the driver’s ability to choose their own hours and personal ownership of the vehicle and also which rides they accept.
 For further information, you can read our previous guide for more information on the difference between an employee and independent contractor.